heptarch/heptarch.github.io/drafts/demon.md

 The largest is pursued by a flock of smaller, fleeter ones, like a spider surrounded by flies.
-The spider slows and savages one fly, then another, in huge flickering whips of light, ingesting them before they can heal.
+The spider savages one fly, then another, in huge flickering whips of light, ingesting them before they can heal.
 But there are so many flies; some are attached, leech-like, to its side, and from open wounds light, fluid, patches of disembodied